itz-abdulfatai/itz-abdulfatai/README.md

 # Abdulfatai Aliyu

-## 🚀 Aspiring Full-Stack Web Developer | 🌐 Founder of Prolific Media Hub
+## 🚀 Frontend React/Next.js Developer and Aspiring Full-Stack Web Developer | 🌐 Founder of Prolific Media Hub

 ### Full-Stack Web Development Enthusiast:

 Hey there!
-I'm Abdulfatai, a passionate full-stack web development enthusiast currently diving deep into the world of technology.
-I'm on a journey to master the Mern stack, and so far, I've laid a strong foundation with HTML, CSS, and Bootstrap.
-Currently, I'm delving into the realm of JavaScript to enhance my coding skills.
+I'm Abdulfatai, a passionate frontend react/next.js developer and full stack web development enthusiast currently diving deep into the world of technology.
+I'm on a journey to master the Mern stack, and so far, I've laid a strong foundation with HTML, CSS, and Bootstrap, tailwind, next.js, react.js.
+Currently, I'm delving into the realm of MERN stack backend to enhance my coding skills.
 My goal?
 To become a proficient full-stack web developer, creating innovative and dynamic web applications.

 ### Digital Marketing Entrepreneur: